Philipp Mainländer: Death

 Around the beginning of 1876, Mainländer began to doubt whether his life still had value for humanity.
 He wondered whether he had already completed the duties of life, or whether he should employ it to strengthen the social democratic movement.
 Despite writing down addresses to the German workers, these plans did not materialize.
-During the night of 1 April, in his Offenbach apartment, and very shortly after the publication of the first volume of his main work, Mainländer hanged himself.
+During the night of 1 April, in his Offenbach apartment in Waldstraße 13, and very shortly after the publication of the first volume of his main work, Mainländer hanged himself.
 He was buried in Offenbach cemetery.

 His older sister, Minna Batz, having been charged with writing a memoir of her brother, followed him through suicide in 1891.